XtracT/rfid_jukebox/README.md

 - Automatically reload tag mapping
 - Make sure that tags can be edited/remaped (removing is not relevant)
 - Fix the TTS playback, does not seem to work
-- Test in the config flow is not in strings
+- Text in the config flow is not in strings

 ## ESPHome Firmware